-1.3 Floating Point Unit
+1.4 Floating Point Unit

-The macro M68K\HAS\FPU is set to 1 to indicate that this CPU model has a hardware floating point unit and 0 otherwise.
-It does not matter whether the hardware floating point support is incorporated on-chip or is an external coprocessor.
+The macro I386_HAS_FPU is set to 1 to indicate that this CPU model has a hardware floating point unit and 0 otherwise.
+The hardware floating point may be on-chip (as in the case of an i486DX or Pentium) or as a coprocessor (as in the case of an i386/i387 combination).